 Parameter marked with a "★" can be controlled using specified MIDI messages (Matrix Control, p.
-26).
+27).

-Parameter Range/Explanation Wave Group Selects the group for the waveform that is to be the basis of the tone.
-Standard: Basic wave group SRX: SRX wave group WAVE NUMBER L (Mono) /R Off, 1- Basic waveform for a tone When in monaural mode, only the left side (L) is specified.
+Parameter Range/Explanation WAVE NUMBER L (Mono) /R Off, 1- Basic waveform for a tone When in mono mode, only the left side (L) is specified.
 When in stereo, the right side (R) is also specified.
 "Set Stereo function" To select a left/right pair of waveforms, select the left (L) WAVE No., and then hold down the Command (Ctrl) key and click the right (R) WAVE No. to recall the right (R) WAVE.

-Parameter Range/Explanation TONE DELAY MODE (1) NORMAL: The tone begins to play after the time specified in the TONE DELAY TIME parameter has elapsed.
-HOLD: Although the tone begins to play after the time specified in the TONE DELAY TIME parameter has elapsed.
-HOLD: Although the tone begins to play after the time specified in the TONE DELAY TIME parameter has elapsed, if the key is released before the time specified in the TONE DELAY TIME parameter has elapsed, the tone is not played.
+Parameter Range/Explanation TONE DELAY MODE (1) Type of tone delay NORMAL: The tone begins to play after the time specified in the TONE DELAY TIME parameter has elapsed.
+HOLD: Although the tone begins to play after the time specified in the TONE DELAY TIME parameter has elapsed, if the key is released before the time specified in the TONE DELAY TIME parameter has elapsed, if the key is released before the time specified in the TONE DELAY TIME parameter has elapsed, the tone is not played.
 KEY-OFF-NORMAL: Rather than being played while the key is pressed, the tone begins to play once the period of time specified in the TONE DELAY TIME parameter has elapsed after release of the key.
 This is effective in situations such as when simulating noises from guitars and other instruments.
 KEY-OFF-DECAY: Rather than being played while the key is pressed, the tone begins to play once the period of time specified in the TONE DELAY TIME parameter has elapsed after release of the key.
 Here, however, changes in the TVA Envelope begin while the key is pressed, which in many cases means that only the sound from the release portion of the envelope is heard.
 If you have selected a waveform that is a decay-type sound (i.e., a sound that fades away naturally even if the key is not released), selecting "KEY-OFF-NORMAL" or "KEY-OFF-DECAY" may result in no sound being heard.
-TONE DELAY TIME (1) 0-127, Note Time from when the key is pressed (or if the Tone Delay Mode parameter is set to "KEY-OFF- NORMAL" or "KEY-OFF-DECAY," the time from when the key is released) until when the tone will sound Specify this as a note value if you want to synchronize the delay to the tempo of the SRX KEYBOARDS.
+TONE DELAY TIME (1) 0-127, Note Time from when the key is pressed (or if the Tone Delay Mode parameter is set to "KEY-OFF- NORMAL" or "KEY-OFF-DECAY," the time from when the key is released) until when the tone will sound Specify this as a note value if you want to synchronize the delay to the tempo of the XV-5080.

-1 This produces a time delay between the moment a key is pressed (or released), and the moment the tone actually begins to sound.
+\1 This produces a time delay between the moment a key is pressed (or released), and the moment the tone actually begins to sound.
 You can also make settings that shift the timing at which each tone is sounded.
 This differs from the Delay in the internal effects, in that by changing the sound character of the delayed tones and changing the pitch for each tone, you can also perform arpeggio-like passages just by pressing one key.

-You can also synchronize the tone delay time to the tempo of the $\ensuremath{\mathsf{SRX}}$ KEYBOARDS.
+You can also synchronize the tone delay time to the tempo of the XV-5080.

-- If you are not going to use Tone Delay, set the TONE DELAY MODE parameter to "NORMAL" and DELAY TIME parameter to "0" - If STRUCTURE (p.
-15) is set to TYPE 02-10, the settings for tone 1 (3) will follow the settings of tone 2 (4).
-(This is because the outputs of tones 1 and 2 are combined into tone 2, and the outputs of tones 3 and 4 are combined into tone 4.) - The following illustration shows the operation of "TVA Env."
+- If you are not going to use Tone Delay, set the TONE DELAY MODE parameter to "NORMAL" and DELAY TIME parameter to "0." - If STRUCTURE (p.
+16) is set to TYPE 02-10, the settings for tone 1 (3) will follow the settings of tone 2 (4).
+(This is because the outputs of tones 1 and 2 are combined into tone 2, and the outputs of tones 3 and 4 are combined into tone 4.) - \ The following illustration shows the operation of "TVA Env."